earthly/earthly/docs/cloud/satellites/gha-runners.md

 - A GitHub repository integration, that allows processing the builds of that repository in the Satellites of the integrated Earthly organization.
 - A GitHub organization-wide integration, that allows processing the builds of any repository of that GitHub organization in the Satellites of the integrated Earthly organization.

-In both cases the configuration is done through the `earthly` CLI, and you will need to provide us with a GitHub personal access token to talk to the GitHub API on your behalf and perform the integration.
+In either case the configuration is done through the `earthly` CLI, and you will need to provide us with a GitHub personal access token to talk to the GitHub API on your behalf and perform the integration.

 ### Integration details